EurekaEnjoyer/Eureka_Guides/Eureka_Gearing.md

 ### iLvl-Sync and Materia Melding

   Due to the iLvl Sync of 300 inside each Eureka zone, materia melds on gear *above* iLvl 300 provide no additional stats.
-Synced accessories begins at iLvl 430 (or iLlvl 480 for NQ-crafted) because all substats cap that those points.
+The reason we recommend iLvl 430 and above (480 and above if NQ crafted) for synced gear is that at those levels, both substats on a piece of gear will be capped inside Eureka.

 ### Eureka Effect: Elemental Bonus

-  Physeos, Cloak/Osode, Elemental +2 ("+2") are the most important parts of Best-in-Slot since they provide Elemental Bonus, which makes them considerably stronger than any other pieces of gear inside Eureka.
+  Physeos, Cloak/Osode, Elemental +2 ("+2") are the most important parts of BiS since they provide Elemental Bonus, which makes them considerably stronger than any other pieces of gear inside Eureka.

 ### Eureka Effect: Haste